francismontalbo/learning_python/README.md

 ## Course Outline (This is not final)
 - [x] Week 1: Introduction to Python, basic data types, and Fundamentals
-- [ ] Week 2: Python Built-in Data Structures and Collections
+- [x] Week 2: Python Built-in Data Structures and Collections
-- [ ] Week 3:
+- [ ] Week 3: Flow Control: Conditions and Loops
 - [ ] Week 4:
 - [ ] Week 5:
 - [ ] Week 6: